 - No. 2 and Better Structural – This grade is evaluated on structural characteristics, rather than appearance.

 - Standard & Better Beams, Posts and Timbers – These items are intended for general construction use where serviceability is more important than appearance.
 No structural values are assigned.
 Most of the material will be box heart, meaning the timber is taken from the center of the Cedar tree and is less stable.
-There may be over sized or missing knots, rot pockets, wane on edges and corners and loose grain.
-Items may be supplied surfaced (S4S) or with a re-resawn texture.
+There may be oversized or missing knots, rot pockets, wane on edges and corners, and loose or course grain.
+Items may be supplied surfaced (S4S) or with a re-sawn texture.

 Please note, these grading standards do not apply to Western Red Cedar Fencing.
 For information on grades of Fence materials, please click HERE

 Before your next project, be sure to visit us!
-Our staff of Cedar Experts will be happy to discuss your individual project and make recommendations for the grade of Western Red Cedar to use, assist you with the correct amount of material to order, as well as provide you advice on installation.
+Our team will be happy to discuss your individual project and make recommendations for the grade of Western Red Cedar to use, assist you with the correct amount of material to order, as well as provide you with installation tips.

-We ship top quality Western Red Cedar lumber nationwide at competitive prices!
+We ship top quality Western Red Cedar lumber and building materials nationwide at competitive prices!

 950 B Fountain Street, Burlington WA 98233